rdwz/Moshier-Ephemeris-JS/README.md

-# Moshier Ephemeris ES6 Re-implementation - The REBOOT!
+# Moshier Ephemeris ES6 Re-implementation

 This is a "re-implementation" of version 0.1.0 of Mivion's Moshier Ephemeris javascript implementation (found here: https://github.com/mivion/ephemeris).